Skip to main content

 Name and description

-• OBD (active) – Sends an OBD-II request and waits for a response.
+• OBD (active) – Sends an OBD-II PID request message and waits for a response to detect if the protocol is supported.
+If the response is received that means that the protocol is supported.

 Autodetect